ZorzalG/the-big-MHSCTF2023-writeups/Dating Show.md

 To solve this we can get the 4 numbers (people) that will try to match with us.
 To do this we will use the decrypt function in bfv (see code).
+We will go through all numbers of a secret key and once we decrypt and encrypt and get the same output we know that is a working secret key.

 <details>
   <summary> Code </summary>